We teach our Beginning course online. It works.

 If the answer is yes to any (or most likely all) of the above, it is not breathing that’s holding you back.
 Learning to breathe is not your next step.
 Learning to let the water do all the work you’re doing is the next step: in other words, overcoming your fear that it won’t.
 Swimming only takes as much energy as walking…unless you’re doing far more work than you need to on account of being tense.
 You can learn why you don’t need to be tense.
 When you’re no longer tense, it’s simple to learn to breathe, and yes, we’ll teach you.

 20 to 90.
 Older students are welcome!
-And, we have had some highschool students by special arrangement.
-Most students are 30-65.
-All adults welcome!
+And, we have had some high school students by special arrangement.
+Most students are 30-75.
+All adults are welcome.

 You may wear them under goggles if you wish.
 Or, you can buy goggles that have your prescription ground into them.
 Choose a pair of goggles that fit your face and don’t leak, first.
 THEN have them ground.